myllym/GET/README.md

 ## References

-To cite GET in publications use (a selection of):
+To cite GET in publications use (a suitable selection of):

 Myllymäki, M., Mrkvička, T., Grabarnik, P., Seijo, H. and Hahn, U. (2017).
 Global envelope tests for spatial processes.
 Journal of the Royal Statistical Society: